Xieree/num_guess_game/README.md

-#this is the first coding projected i worked on
+This is the first coding project I worked on.

-#i created a game where the user's goal is to guess the random number generated
+I created a game where the user aims to guess the random number generated.
-#user gets unlimited tries and will receive hints with each guess
+The user gets unlimited tries and will receive hints with each guess.